AnkiT0603/amazon-prime-customer-churn-prediction/README.md

 ## SQL

 Use `sql/schema.sql` to create a table for the preprocessed dataset and `sql/analysis_queries.sql` to inspect churn rate, plan-level risk, engagement, and high-risk retention segments.
 The `src/load_to_sqlite.py` script loads the dataset into a local SQLite database for a runnable SQL workflow.

-## Major Project Readiness

-This is now suitable as a major project base because it includes data generation, preprocessing-ready data, EDA, SQL integration, tuned supervised ML models, model evaluation, explainability reports, retention targeting, and prediction inference.
-For a real company-grade version, replace the synthetic dataset with approved production or survey data.